A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 As a country surrounded by—and dotted with—bodies of water, it makes sense that Canada has plenty of islands, too.
 While P.E.I., Newfoundland and Vancouver Island are the obvious ones, there are many more to visit, some of them surprising.

-Yes, Quebec’s largest city is on an island, right in the Saint Lawrence River.
+Yes, you’ve heard of Montreal—but what you may not have known is that Quebec’s largest city is on an island, right in the Saint Lawrence River.
 Not only that, it has smaller islands as neighbours, too.
 One is Île Sainte-Hélène, home to Parc Jean-Drapeau, a large park and green space that hosts events, concerts and the Montreal Biosphere.

 Set in the entryway to Halifax Harbour, McNabs Island was the site of several British-built fortifications used to defend Halifax centuries ago.
 Today, the island is a provincial park and home to the Fort McNab National Historic Site.
 The island is accessible by ferry or water taxi from the mainland.